MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-insights-for-extensions.md

 This feature targets publishers of per-tenant extensions to give them insight into issues in their extensions before partners and customers report them.

-> [!NOTE]
-> This feature is not supported for AppSource extensions.

 ## Get an Application Insights resource in Azure

 The first thing to do is to create an Application Insights resource in Azure if you don't have one.
 For more information, see [Create an Application Insights resource](/azure/azure-monitor/app/create-new-resource).